erickahmed/tyvm/README.md

 50  Goto 10;

 ### Build
 On file "preprocessor.c" define the OS where you want to run TYVM.
-Uncomment the following line if you want to build for Windows, otherwise it will build for Unix:
+Comment out the following line if you want to build for Windows, otherwise it will build for Unix:
 ```
 #define __UNIX
 ```